 Google Maps- Another app that I used on the daily.
 There is literally no other way to go about it.
 Google maps have a feature where you can download an area and use it without any data.
 Perfect for when you are out of reach of wifi.

 Pinterest- Yeah I know random.
 I came upon using Pinterest toward the middle of our trip and I found so many different articles on there.
 It is a wealth of information.
 There are so many different articles recommending everything from what to do to where to eat.
-My friend, I was traveling with introduced me to using Pinterest in this way and it actually was so useful.
+My friend, I was travelling with introduced me to using Pinterest in this way and it actually was so useful.

 Other apps that came in handy: